CounterpartyXCP/counterparty-core/README.md

 Counterparty
 ============

 Counterparty is a protocol for the creation and use of decentralised financial instruments such as asset exchanges, contracts for difference and dividend payments.
+It uses Bitcoin as a transport layer.

 The contents of this repository, `counterpartyd`, constitute the reference implementation of the protocol.